DinoChiesa/ApigeeEdge-API-Traffic-Summarizer/README.md

   node trafficByApiSummarizer.js [OPTION]

 Options:
-  -o, --org=ARG      required. name of the Edge organization -u, --username=ARG optional. username for authenticating to Edge -n, --netrc        optional. specify in lieu of username to rely on .netrc for credentials.
+  -o, --org=ARG        required. name of the Edge organization -M, --mgmtserver=ARG the Edge mgmt server endpoint.
+Defaults to https://api.enterprise.apigee.com .
+  -u, --username=ARG   optional. username for authenticating to Edge -n, --netrc          optional. specify in lieu of username to rely on .netrc for credentials.
+  -P, --prior          optional. use the prior year or month.
+Default: the current year/month.
-  -y, --year=ARG     optional. specify a 4-digit year.
-Default: the current year.
+  -m, --bymonth        optional. collect data for the month.
+Default: collect data for the current year.
   -v, --verbose        optional. verbose output.
-  -S, --sheet        optional. create a Google Sheet + chart with the data.
+  -S, --sheet          optional. create a Google Sheet with the data.
 Default: emit .csv file.
   -N, --nocache        optional. do not use cached data; retrieve from stats API -h, --help           display this help
 ```

 ## Example 1